Types of Injunctions in Singapore

 An Anton Piller order (also known as a search order) is a court order requiring a party to permit another to enter the former’s premises or property to conduct a search for the preservation or seizure of property or evidence relevant to a dispute.
 The underlying purpose of such an order is to negate the danger that vital evidence will be destroyed.

-The Anton Piller order is named as such after the English case of Anton Piller KG v Manufacturing Processes Ltd. To obtain such an order, the plaintiff must show that he has a very strong case, that the damage suffered by the plaintiff would have been very serious, that there was a real possibility that the defendant would destroy the relevant evidence, and that the effect of the order would not be disproportionate to its objective.
+The Anton Piller order is named as such after the English case of Anton Piller KG v Manufacturing Processes Ltd. To obtain such an order, the claimant must show that he has a very strong case, that the damage suffered by the claimant would have been very serious, that there was a real possibility that the defendant would destroy the relevant evidence, and that the effect of the order would not be disproportionate to its objective.

 - Differences between Criminal Law and Civil Law